ZahraGanji/neuland-travel-planner/README.md

 # Use both tools in sequence
 python main.py "I want to visit the places Twain went to in Italy — what's the weather like there now?"

-# Test the out-of-scope guardrail
+# Test the out-of-scope question
 python main.py "Explain quantum physics"
 ```